IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 rescue:

-- name: HANDLE ERROR IN LAB INVENTORY GENERATION
+- name: HANDLE LOCAL INVENTORY TEMPLATING ERROR

 ```